 9.1 We encourage the use of sustainable modes of transport such as public transport, walking and cycling, to reduce vehicle emissions and improve air quality for all.
 However, we recognise that GPs will require a vehicle when on call, so they can respond to medical emergencies.

-9.3 Digital GP permits are available through MiPermit.
+9.2 Digital GP permits are available on an 12 or 6 monthly basis through MiPermit.

 - Doctors only bays

 - Resident’s only parking bays